“Do you know someone who is interested in that place?” Mr. Tseng asked his wife.

 Qiao Qiao jumped up from her seat again and inspected her watch.
 She rushed toward the living room to grab her handbag before shouting to her parents, “I’ll be home around 8 tonight!”

 “Be careful!”
-Mr. Zeng shouted before the door slammed shut.
+Mr. Tseng shouted before the door slammed shut.

 “Chen Yi!
 Xiao Yu!”
 Qiao Qiao called out as she entered the backyard.